 Today, there is a museum dedicated to the life of the Archduke and his wife and is one the highly recommended museums to visit in Sarajevo.
 This is also a small plague just at the northern end of Latin Bridge (Latinska ćuprija) to mark the location of the assassination.
 There had previously been a monument standing here which was unveiled in 1917, but it was removed in 1919 for some reason unbeknownst to me.
 From 1918 to 1993, the bridge was formerly called Principov Most, named after the assassin to memorialize him and the assassination.
 It wasn’t until 1993 that the bridge regained its original name.

 After all that walking, your feet are probably tired and your mouth a little parched.
 So why not head back to the Old Bazaar and find yourself a relaxing place to sit back and enjoy some traditional Baklava, a delicious and sweet pastry dessert with layers of filo filled with chopped nuts and sweetened with syrup or honey.

-What better place to get your Baklava on than at the Baklava Shop!?
+What better place to get your Baklava on than at stopping at the best Balkava cafe in Sarajevo, the Baklava Shop!?
 It’s the first shop to have 25 Turkish-Bosnian homemade baklava which includes Pistachio, Nutella, chocolate, walnut and more starting at 1 KM a piece!
 Plop down on their adorable cushiony Ottoman-style decor outside and people watch!
 In a hurry?
 Take it to go!

 Be sure to order some traditional Bosnian coffee as well as Turkish tea to wash down your delicious desserts!
 Grand total for 4 pieces of Baklava, tea and coffee: 10,50 KM!